Homemade Funfetti Cake Recipe

 - Whisk together dry ingredients: flour, baking powder, baking soda and salt.
 Set aside.

 - Alternate adding the flour mixture and the buttermilk.
 Start and end with the dry ingredients.
 Avoid over-mixing.
 Stir in sprinkles by hand.
-Scrape the sides and the bottom of the bowl while doing so.
-Divide evenly batter among prepared pans.

 Frequently Asked Questions